LucyMHall/CV/README.md

 | [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Work Experience](#work-experience) | [Interests](#interests)

-I'm a full stack developer with experience in.......
+I'm a full stack developer with experience writing test-driven code in Ruby and Javascript.

 I'm looking for a role which allows me to improve people's day to day experiences, be it my colleagues or the general public.
-I have a high level of determination when faced with a challenge, and I am always interested in learning new things.
+I have a high level of determination when faced with a challenge, and I am always interested in learning new things - I am currently looking into coding and accessibility.

-Prior to applying to Makers, I received a 2.1 degree in History from the University of Cambridge and went on to spend one and a half years in Arts Marketing.
+Prior to applying to Makers, I received a 2.1 degree in History from the University of Cambridge and went on to spend one and a half years in Arts Marketing, working extensively with visiting artists and their teams to create bespoke marketing campaigns.

 ___